 Anish India Exports (AIE) – manufacturer from India

 In the autumn of 2017, we were personally introduced to Anish, a manufacturer in India, by a trusted industry friend.
-Anish owns a small factory called AIE in the industrial area of Delhi.
+Anish owns a small factory called Anish India Exports in the industrial area of Delhi.
 Not only is he happy to accommodate our smaller quantities, he also echoes our emphasis on sustainability and offers a variety of eco-friendly materials and processes.
 As an example, Anish has invested in the E-flow and G2 technology from Jeanologia to reduce water and energy consumption, as well as a H2Zero machine to recycle water, a nano laser printing machine and 3D software for virtual fitting of garments.
 AIE is also Sedex and SA8000 certified, which means their working conditions are held to the highest of standards.